Sender Reputation and Spam Rate

 - Use campaign results to find signs of weak fit, such as low clicks and high unsubscribes.

-- Do not buy reputation by switching email delivery services.
-If the same poor list and content move to another email delivery service, the problem follows.
+- Do not try to improve reputation by switching email delivery services.
+If you move the same poor list and content to another email delivery service, the problem follows.

 - A clean list and clear permission usually improve deliverability more than small design changes.